Universal Electro-Optical Test Bench For IR Detectors

 - Setting of parameters for testing functions such as temperatures for noise measurement and NUC, criteria for bad pixel localization (up to 6 criteria), spectral range for spectral response analysis, etc.

-- Automatic control of the optical bench’s opto-mechanical elements (translation stages, blackbodies, monochromator) depending on the selected functions and the corresponding settings.
+- Automatic control of the optical test bench’s opto-mechanical elements (translation stages, blackbodies, monochromator) depending on the selected functions and the corresponding settings.

 - Acquisition and processing of the detector’s video signal, including the exclusive noise and responsivity optimization as a function of the bias voltage values.